 For the buyer, it is comfortable to know that Amazon will always bring a reasonable and competitive price in all fields and products.
 And for sellers who use the multisided platform, it’s convenient to be sure they can easily display their products on the website and make sales on all continents on Earth.

-So let’s design Amazon’s business model canvas, to understand how a simple bookstore, founded in 1994 in the United States, was carried by its visionary founder Jeff Bezos to the title of largest retailer on the planet, a brand for which not even the sky seems to be the limit.
+Nowadays, Amazon is recognized as the largest retailer on the planet, a brand for which not even the sky seems to be the limit.

 Amazon Business Model Canvas